 An introductory evening course over five weeks

-This course is also one of the first parts of the evening course curriculum from the Way of Shambhala, an ongoing training in meditation and how we can use Buddhist teachings to awaken to our inherent potential.
+Contentment in Everyday Life offers a good introduction for complete beginners and a fresh inspiration for those who already have some experience of meditation.
+This course is also one of the first parts of the evening course curriculum from the Way of Shambhala, an ongoing train-ing in meditation and how we can use Buddhist teachings to awaken to our inherent potential.

 London Shambhala Meditation Centre